OlivierSohn/hamazed/BACKLOG.md

+- laser should have a sound, maybe depending on the music, it could be a chord.
+- winning or losing should change the music

 - when the client is computing the world, we could make audioout sleep to have more CPU available.

 - on client termination, sound should close gracefully, i.e fade out.